It's Grim Up North

-"It's Grim Up North" is a song by The Justified Ancients of Mu Mu (The JAMs).
+"It's Grim Up North" is a song by British electronic band The Justified Ancients of Mu Mu (The JAMs).
 The song was originally released as a limited edition "Club Mix" in December 1990 with Pete Wylie on vocals.
 A re-recorded version with Bill Drummond on vocals was released commercially in October 1991.
 These recordings were the first releases by Drummond and his creative partner Jimmy Cauty under the JAMs moniker since the 1988 compilation album Shag Times, and the last under that name; in the meantime they had operated as the Timelords and the KLF.
 The 1991 single release reached No. 10 on the UK Singles Chart and entered the top 10 in Denmark and Finland.

 The lyrics to "It's Grim Up North" list towns and cities in the North of England, set to a pounding industrial techno beat and percussion reminiscent of steam whistles.
 The 1991 version segues into an orchestral instrumental of the hymn "Jerusalem".
 A recurring theme of "It's Grim Up North" was drab greyness, representing the dreary, overcast skies of the "grim" North.
 The original single featuring Pete Wylie was pressed on grey vinyl, and the same colour was retained for the sleeve of the 1991 release.
 The video for "It's Grim Up North" was filmed in black and white, and shows The Justified Ancients of Mu Mu performing in the pouring rain.

 "It's Grim Up North" was planned to be a prominent track on the JAM's album The Black Room, but the album was never completed.

 Background

 Music-industry figure Bill Drummond and artist/musician Jimmy Cauty began recording together in 1987 as The Justified Ancients of Mu Mu (also known as The JAMs), naming themselves after the fictional conspiratorial group "The Justified Ancients of Mummu" from The Illuminatus!
 Trilogy.
-In 1988 they had their first UK number one hit single - Doctorin' the Tardis - as The Timelords, after which they transitioned into The KLF.
+In 1988, they had their first UK number one hit single—Doctorin' the Tardis—as The Timelords, after which they transitioned into The KLF.
 "It's Grim Up North" was released commercially by the Justified Ancients of Mu Mu in 1991, in the middle of a run of upbeat house records by the KLF which would see Cauty and Drummond become the biggest-selling singles act in the world that year.